Latent Emissions, Chakaia Booker

-Paintings from the O’Brien Collection by Seán Keating, Jack B. Yeats, and Paul Henry—artists who participated in the 1922 exhibition—are juxtaposed with works by contemporary artists Patrick Graham, Hughie O’Donoghue, and Diana Copperwhite, among others, to explore issues of national identity rooted in the diaspora and landscape.
-An “In Dialogue” presentation of the Snite Museum’s recent acquisition of Walter Osborne’s painting At the Breakfast Table (1894) rounds out the discussion of home and homecoming.
-And, expanding into the realm of photography, a selection of Ireland’s rural landscapes by Amelia Stein, RHA, engages epic legends and folkloric memories to reveal history and an evolving culture.
+Paintings from the O’Brien Collection by Seán Keating, Jack B. Yeats and Paul Henry are juxtaposed with contemporary artists Patrick Graham, Hughie O’Donoghue, and Diana Copperwhite, among others to explore issues of national identity rooted in the diaspora and landscape.
+Expanding into the realm of photography, the rural landscapes of Amelia Stein, RHA, describe epic legends and folkloric memories that reveal history and evolving culture.
+An “In Dialogue” presentation of the Snite Museum’s recent acquisition of a painting by Walter Osborne, At the Breakfast Table (1894), rounds out the discussion of home and homecoming.

 The exhibition is accompanied by an album of musical compositions, some recreating the music performed in 1922 as part of the Irish Race Congress in Paris and others newly written and recorded in response to the art on display.
 Experienced in tandem, the art, music (and poetry) work together to offer valuable and nuanced insights into each other and to the theme of national identity.
 The musicians and composers contributing to this project include Liz Carroll, Marty Fahey, The Seamus Egan Project, The Goodman Trio, Liz Knowles, Màiri Chambeuil, and Damien and Colman Connolly.

 This exhibition is made possible through the support of the Kathleen and Richard Champlin Endowment for Traveling Exhibitions, the Milly and Fritz Kaeser Endowment for Photography, and the Irish Government through the Department of Foreign Affairs and the Decade of Centenaries Programme.